Stocks vs Bonds

 Bonds represent a lending relationship.
 The investor does not own the business but instead holds a contractual claim on coupon payments and principal repayment, subject to the issuer’s ability to meet those obligations.

 This creates a different return profile.
-Bondholders usually gain from income carry and from price appreciation when yields fall, but their upside is capped by the bond’s terms.
-Their main risks are different too: credit deterioration, default, duration exposure, and inflation eroding the real value of fixed cash flows.
+Bondholders generally rely on income carry and on price appreciation when yields fall, but their upside is capped by the bond’s terms.
+Their main risks are also different: credit deterioration, default, duration exposure, and inflation eroding the real value of fixed cash flows.

 The central distinction between stocks and bonds is ownership versus obligation.
 Stocks participate in whatever value remains after costs, taxes, and debt claims are paid.
 Bonds rank ahead of equity and are tied to scheduled payments rather than to the company’s long-term upside.

 That is why equities are more sensitive to changing expectations about future growth, margins, and valuation multiples, while bonds are more sensitive to the issuer’s ability to pay and to changes in market yields.
-Both can lose value, but the transmission mechanism is not the same.
+Both can lose value, but the transmission mechanism is different.

 Bonds are generally associated with contractual income.
 A plain-vanilla bond specifies coupon payments in advance, which makes its cash-flow structure easier to map even when market prices move sharply.